Skip to content

 When she finds it, she calls her friends and neighbors together.
 She says, Rejoice with me; for I have found the piece which I had lost.
 (Luke 15:8-9)

-Jesus’ betrothal to the church includes a mattan of the gift of the Holy Ghost.
+Jesus’ betrothal to the church includes a Mattan of the gift of the Holy Ghost.
 If we lose this gift, we will try very hard to regain it.

 5. We take on the Name of Christ

 The Lord invites us, as his bride, to take his name and remember his commandments.
 When I married, I took my husband’s name.
-Similarly, when we call ourselves Christian, we take on the name of Christ.
+Similarly, when we call ourselves Christians, we take on the name of Christ.

 Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.
 (Ex 20:7)